yuchdev/Articles/articles/personal/sol-invictus-09.md

 At the age of thirteen, I managed to kill a bullock with a spear thrown from above.
 After I spent a few minutes over his carcass and touched his blood with my fingers, I lost my taste for this cruel fun.
 Although Mithra was killing bulls on innumerable frescoes, he was a good god.
 I also wanted to be a good god.
 Alas, my father explained to me early, this is not always possible in our world.

 I was the son of a living Sun, a luminary with wrinkles, a graying dyed beard and coarse big hands.
-This Sun shone throughout the vast empire, warmed it and nourished it, and people came just to see it and bow to it.
+This Sun shone throughout the vast empire, warmed it and nourished it, and people came just to see him and bow to him.
 I could become the next Sun, but I had a brother – and there are no two suns in the sky.

 Geta always seemed to me to be a fake god, placed by fate next to me in order to test and torment me, the real god.